dyka3773/tech-notes/Kafka/README.md

 ## Architecture

 To the Kafka process, everything is either a Producer, a Consumer or a Broker.
 The Producer and Consumer are clients of the Kafka process.
-The Broker is the Kafka process itself.
-The Producer and Consumer can be written in any language.
+The Broker is a part of the Kafka process itself.
+The Producer and Consumer can be written in any language (almost).
 The Broker is written in Java.

 ## Buzzwords